jsohlendorff/continuous_time_LTMLE/note.typ

 may be prohibitively expensive to do so even along a sparse grid of time points.
 Moreover, the resulting estimators are not guaranteed to be monotone in $u$ which $Qbar(k) (u | historycensored(k))$ is.

+Another alternative is to use parametric/semi-parametric models for the estimation of the cumulative cause-specific hazard functions for the censoring.
+In that case, we may not actually need to debias the censoring martingale, but can still apply machine learning methods to iterated regressions.

 //For instance, the ICE-IPCW approach would be computationally infeasible along a dense grid of time points.
 Now, we turn to the resulting one-step procedure.